bevyengine/bevy/crates/bevy_ptr/README.md

 Rust has an entire zoo of types for working with pointers, and a graph of safe and unsafe conversions that make working with them safer.

-`bevy_ptr` is a crate that attempts to bridge the gap between the full blown unsafety of `*mut ()` and the safe `&'a T`, allowing users to build progressively to choose what invariants to uphold.
+`bevy_ptr` is a crate that attempts to bridge the gap between the full blown unsafety of `*mut ()` and the safe `&'a T`, allowing users to choose what invariants to uphold for their pointer, with the intent to enable building progressively safer abstractions.

 ## How to Build a Borrow (From Scratch)
 Correctly and safety converting a pointer into a valid borrow is at the core of all `unsafe` code in Rust.
 Looking at the documentation for